JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

 <img width="651" height="654" alt="image" src="https://github.com/user-attachments/assets/b53eae84-09da-445c-8751-3afc6b1e544d" />

 Then I would recommend you add at least one more authenticator app next to the Oracle Authenticator.
-It really doesn't matter what you are adding here, but the Oracle Authenticator app often has bugs, so I would recommend Microsoft or Google Authenticator.
+It really doesn't matter what you are adding here, but the Oracle Authenticator app is often surrounded by bugs, so I would recommend Microsoft or Google Authenticator.
+The

 Go to **Actions** → **Add mobile app** → **Scan the QR-Code** → **select the toggle 'Offline mode or use another authenticator'**

 <img width="1728" height="806" alt="image" src="https://github.com/user-attachments/assets/455cd638-6ed5-4c9f-a904-306ccf451b75" />

+**Bypass Codes:** Adding bypass codes is a security risk depending on where you store them, but would still allow access if your physical device holding the authenticator apps is **NOT** available!

+Click on **Generate** and then you can copy the bypass code to a safe location.
+Bear in mind that it only shows once.
+You can easily create new bypass codes but as mentioned, they are a security risk — so keep that in mind!

 ## 📍1.1 Get an Instance in the First Place